 The Coastal Act requires that existing public access opportunities be protected and enhanced when possible.
 Given the proposed conditions, the subject proposal does not represent a decrease in the public's ability to use and gain access to the shoreline in this location.
+In addition, this permit does not address the issue of the permanent change of hours of operation of the parking lot, which will be pursued as a separate action.
+Approval of this permit will not prejudice any subsequent Commission action addressing the change in hours of operation of the parking lot.
 Therefore, the Commission finds the proposed development, as conditioned, consistent with the public access policies of the Coastal Act.